Thumbtack raises $150 million for its local services marketplace – TechCrunch

 “Now growth has reaccelerated dramatically, and we have the runway to make Thumbtack the only platform they need to find the right customers,” Zappacosta wrote.

 So it sounds like Thumbtack has seen the light at the end of the tunnel.
 With today’s new funding round, the company can now focus on attracting service providers again.
-According to the Wall Street Journal, this could be the last funding round before Thumbtack files to go public.
+According to The Wall Street Journal, this could be the last funding round before Thumbtack files to go public.